Higher Order Functions are enabled by Environments

 - The functions

-are bound to their names in the global frame - apply_twice is called, the argument
+apply_twiceandsquareare bound to their names in the global frame - apply_twice is called, the argument

-, a new frame is created - We evaluate the body, of
+xis stored as 3, andfis stored assquare, a new frame is created - We evaluate the body, of

-. - We first evaluate the result of operand, which is
+apply_twice.
+We see that the function returns the output of functionf. - We first evaluate the result of operand, which is

-is stored as 3 - The operand returns a value of
+f(x).
+We evaluate the body off=squareand create a new frame wherexis stored as 3 - The operand returns a value of

-to our outer function. - We then evaluate the operator on the operand, which is
+9to our outer function. - We then evaluate the operator on the operand, which is

-.
+f(9).
 We create another frame and evaluate f(9), which finally returns 81, which is also returned by apply_twice. - The return value of

-is finally stored under the name ofresult
+apply_twiceis finally stored under the name ofresultin the global frame.

 Environments for Nested Definition